violet009200/DocuSign/README.md

 This program is written by Bora Park

-Files: README.md, GetDressed.java, Temperature.java, TemperatureHot.java, TemperatureCold.java
+Files: README.md, DocuSign.java, GetDressed.java, Temperature.java, TemperatureHot.java, TemperatureCold.java

 HOW TO RUN:
 you can simply put all files in the default package in Eclipse and click Run.
 The program will read user input from Colsole and print out result into console.

-GetDressed.java : Main program.
+I use Factory Design Pattern.

+DocuSign.java: Main Program.(demo class)
+GetDressed.java : Demo class will use GetDressed class to create temperature obeject.
 Temperature.java : interface for TemperatureHot.java and TemperatureCold.java
 TemperatureHot.java, TemperatureCold.java : concrete subclasses for Temperature.java